unChaz/sci-fi-5e/srd/general/introduction.md

 SCA legislation HL-3404-C53 dictates that all cryogenically preserved pre-stack natural humans that have not been revived to be confiscated by the SCA.
 Your consciousness has been legally conscripted into indentured servitude to the SCA until you have paid off your contract.
 Once oriented you will be assigned a job based on your aptitude - most likely hard labor.
 Welcome to the family!

 ## Persona
 SCA assesses each emergent for personality traits.
-Scores are given to each trait at a 1:1 ratio.
-Scores range between -2 and 4.
+Scores range between -2 and 2.

 Personality traits were the results of a two decades long psychological study at the Ganymede Institute.
 These traits were determined to be the most core quantification of the natural human personality.
 These traits are completely independent of physical form, and represent the human mind.